nonaghazizadeh/nonaghazizadeh.github.io/_pages/research.md

 ### Developing Automated Medical Report Generation for Fundus Fluorescein Angiography Images (A Novel Approach in Ophthalmology Research)
-It introduces a model that utilizes FFA-IR datasets, which comprise Fundus Fluorescein Angiography Images and their corresponding reports.
-The model generates a report for each case based on patient's images by following the steps below:
+It introduces a model that uses Fundus Fluorescein Angiography Images and their corresponding reports, collectively known as FFA-IR datasets.
+The aim is to enhance the model’s reliance on medical information rather than solely on language metrics when generating reports.
+Some modifications have also been made to the Reinforcement Learning (RL) algorithm to improve its performance.
+The model follows these steps to generate a report for each case based on the patient’s images:

-- A Convolutional Neural Network (CNN) serves as the encoder, extracting features from the medical images.
+- A Convolutional Neural Network (CNN), acting as the Visual Extractor, extracts visual features from the medical images.
+The goal is to improve its understanding of medical features from images, rather than just using a standard CNN.
-- Cross-modal mapping aligns the visual and textual features of a medical image and its report.
+- Cross-modal Memory aligns the visual and textual features of a medical image and its report.
 Shared memory records the mappings between visual and textual information.
-- A reinforcement learning (RL) strategy over a cross-modal memory (CMM) is proposed to enhance the alignment of visual and textual features.
-The reinforcement algorithm learns the signal from the reports to guide the cross-modal alignment.
+- The encoder-decoder in this model is built upon a standard Transformer with additional medical components to enhance its ability to generate medical reports.
+The decoder in such architectures typically takes the encoded representations of the input data and transforms them into the desired output format.
+- A slightly modified version of the proposed reinforcement learning (RL) algorithm is applied.
+It leverages signals from natural language generation (NLG) metrics, such as BLEU, to guide the cross-modal mappings.
+This helps to better match features from images and texts, and provides a direct target of learning outcome for report generation.
+(This section is still under development)

 _Under the Supervision of  [Imran Razzak](https://scholar.google.com/citations?user=GlXI4N8AAAAJ&hl=en) and [Usman Naseem](https://scholar.google.com/citations?user=61Ou1P8AAAAJ&hl=en)_